textX/textX/docs/tutorials/robot.md

 Usually we start by outlining some program in the language we are building.

-Here is an example of *program* on robot language:
+Here is an example *program* on robot language:

     begin
         initial 3, 1